stefanwinkel/SDDOP/README.md

 As attackers/red teams are starting to beef up their game on Docker with distributions like CommandoVM and Kali, it is now even more important for Blue teams to start making sure that their Docker environments are being monitored correctly and are safe from these type of issues.

-## SSDOP Demo 1: Install Docker and various SecurityTools onto Windows10-64bit
+## SDDOP Demo 1: Install Docker and various SecurityTools onto Windows10-64bit

 - Time to run: Approx 20min
 - Description: Shows how we (and attackers) can quickly can spin up Docker containers in seconds, even from a plain Win10 environment.
 - Pre-reqs: Plain Win10 64bit OS, with Powershell 5.1 (TLS1.2) enabled.
 Network access recommended.
 - [Instructions](./docs/sddop_demo1_winconfig.md)

-## SSDOP Demo 2: Running Clair VM inside Docker container to Scan other Docker images
+## SDDOP Demo 2: Running Clair VM inside Docker container to Scan other Docker images

 - Time to run: Approx 10min
 - Description: A vulnerabilty scan with the FOSS tool Clair, from CoreOS, shows that even popular Docker Images like NextCloud contain well known vulnerabilities.
-- Pre-reqs: SSDOP package installed on Win10, or any other OS with latest version of Docker.
+- Pre-reqs: SDDOP package installed on Win10, or any other OS with latest version of Docker.
 Network access to DockerHub required
 - [Instructions](./docs/sddop_demo2_clair.md)

 ### Docker Headlines